ohbm/osr2020/faq.md

 **You must register for the OSR to obtain the details to connect to the discussions.** Registration for the OSR is included with the main meeting if you are attending the full <a href="https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=3958">OHMB program</a>.
 Details for how to join the OSR will be provided in the OHBM meeting virtual platform.

 You can also [register](register.md) for the OSR at [zero-cost](access.md/#zero-cost).
-Please complete the registration form and we will communicate the details regarding how to join the conversation before the meeting commences on June 23rd.
+Please complete the registration form and we will communicate the details regarding how to join the conversation before the meeting commences on Tuesday 23rd June.

 <div id='attend'></div><br>
 ### Do I have to travel to participate in the OSR?